KauesSilva/movie-searcher/README.md

 <a href="ts-movie-searcher.vercel.app/" target="_blank">ts-movie-searcher.vercel.app/</a>

-_NOTE: The default branch for this repo is `main`, when you push or pull make sure you specify the correct branch_

 **Run the site locally**

 _NOTE: The default branch for this repo is `main`, when you push or pull make sure you specify the correct branch_